-Algal raceway reactors are currently the most extended technology for microalgae growth, more than 90% of the worldwide microalgae production is performed by this technology.
+Algal raceway ponds are currently the most widespread reactors for microalgae growth.
+Spirulina, the most worldwide produced microalgae, is produced in 83% of the cases in raceway ponds.
 In this system, the algae are exposed to solar radiation and advected in a laminar regime.
 This regime holds as long as they remain far enough from the mixing device, that usually consists of a paddle wheel.
-Meanwhile, they evolve at a constant depth and one can consider that their vertical positions only change after passing through this device [19].
+Meanwhile, they evolve at a constant depth and one can consider that their vertical positions only change after passing through this device.
 Two main phenomena have to be taken into account to study algal production.
-First, the photosynthetic activity of the algae close to surface may suffer from photoinhibition by which an excess of light decreases the speed of photosynthesis.
+First, the photosynthetic activity of the algae close to surface may suffer from photoinhibition by which an excess of light decreases the photosynthesis rate.
 Second, the algae at the bottom of the raceway may not receive any light since this quantity exponentially decreases with respect to depth.
-In this framework, it has been shown that a well-chosen mixing device can increase significantly the algal growth by balancing the access to the light resource [9, 8].
-In this section, we analyse this result in the framework of the resource allocation process and apply the theory developed in the previous section to an algal production case.
+In this framework, it has been shown that a well-chosen mixing device can significantly increase the algal growth by balancing the access to the light resource.
+In this section, we show that optimizing microalgal productivity is a resource allocation problem, and we apply the theory developed in section 2.
 Finally, we provide some numerical results to evaluate the efficiency of the mixing strategies and their approximation.

-3.1 Biological dynamics and raceway mixing modeling
+3.1 | Biological dynamics and raceway mixing modeling

-The growth of algae results from the activity of photosynthetic cells generated by solar radiation.
-This complex interaction is accurately described by the Han model [22], which takes into account the above-mentioned phenomenon of photoinhibition.
+The growth of algae results from photosynthetic activity in the cells supported by solar radiation.
+This complex dynamics is accurately described by the Han model, which takes into account the above-mentioned phenomenon of photoinhibition.
 In this model, each light harvesting unit is assumed to have three different states: open and ready to harvest a photon (A), closed while processing the absorbed photon energy (B), or inhibited if several photons have been absorbed simultaneously leading to an excess of energy (C).
 Their dynamics is described by the following system